JordanMartinez/purescript-jordans-reference/21-Hello-World/08-Computing-with-Monads/src/01-Monad-State/02-Implementing-the-Pattern.md

     - the function returns `Tuple value2 state3`
 4. Return `addStringLengthTo`'s output: `Tuple value2 nextState3`

 To write `crazyFunction`, we need something more like sequential computation, which implies `bind`/`>>=`.
 However, `bind` requires a Monad to work.
-With those two clues, we need a function whose type signature looks something like this:
+With these clues, we need a function whose type signature looks something like this:
 ```purescript
 someFunction :: forall state monad value
               .
 Monad monad